Governance

 Political transparency

-For the founding philosophical document that explains the "why" behind these principles, see The Masterpiece.
+For the founding philosophical document, see The Masterpiece.